 Major Update Releases

-The maintenance release on the 21st of each month is designated a “major update release”.
+The second maintenance release of each month (on the fourth Tuesday of the month) is designated a “major update release”.
 In addition to the tasks described above, this release will contain all applicable non-minor releases for WordPress, BuddyPress, and other plugins and themes.
 These updates are sequestered into a single monthly release in order to give plenty of lead time to Commons partner developers about updates that might affect their site functionality in significant ways.
-On the 5th of each month, the Commons development team will post an update to this blog with a list of plugins that will see major upgrades 16 days later, on the 21st.
-On the 21st, the plugins from that list will be updated to the latest version of the release series announced in the blog post of the 5th.
+On the 5th of each month, the Commons development team will post an update to this blog with a list of plugins that will see major upgrades on the fourth Tuesday of that month.
+On that Tuesday, the plugins from that list will be updated to the latest version of the release series announced in the blog post of the 5th.
 Example:

 On September 5, the version of the Events Manager plugin running on the Commons is 5.4.4.
 The next available version is 5.5.1.
-The dev blog announces that Events Calendar will be upgraded to 5.5 on the 21st.
-On the 21st, the plugin will be upgraded either to 5.5.1, or to any later version in the 5.5.x series that is available as of the 21st.
-However, if 5.6 is released between the 5th and 21st, the Commons will not receive an upgrade to 5.6.x on the 21st; this major upgrade would wait for next month.
+The dev blog announces that Events Calendar will be upgraded to 5.5 as part of that month’s major update release.
+On the fourth tuesday of that month – say, the 24th – the plugin will be upgraded either to 5.5.1, or to any later version in the 5.5.x series that is available as of the 21st.
+However, if 5.6 is released between the 5th and 24th, the Commons will not receive an upgrade to 5.6.x on the 24th; this major upgrade would wait for next month.

 Those members and partners who depend on certain plugins on the Commons and are concerned about upgrades should subscribe to the dev blog RSS feed, and watch for these announcements on the 5th of each month.
-That’ll give you 16 days of lead time before the release to verify functionality of the major upgrade.
-Alternatively, if you’ve determined that the major upgrade will break your site in a way that cannot be fixed by the 21st, you can petition to have the major upgrade delayed; leave a comment in the blog post, or send an email to firstname.lastname@example.org.
+That’ll give you at least two weeks of lead time before the release to verify functionality of the major upgrade.
+Alternatively, if you’ve determined that the major upgrade will break your site in a way that cannot be fixed by the fourth Tuesday of that month, you can petition to have the major upgrade delayed; leave a comment in the blog post, or send an email to firstname.lastname@example.org.

 Several times per year, the Commons receives a major “feature release”, or “dot release”.
 For example, 1.5 was a major release.
 Feature releases contain major new functionality, primarily for the main BuddyPress portion of the site at https://commons.gc.cuny.edu.
 Feature releases may sometimes also “count as” a maintenance release, containing miscellaneous plugin updates, bug fixes, etc. The timing for these releases is determined ad hoc by the Commons development team.
 Watch the dev blog for updates.